mrmolybdaen/python-hcloud-reassign/README.md

 To configure resources you can add as many sections as you want.
 To specify the function used for reassignment, you need to define a type.
 The following types exist:
 - `ip_floating`
+With the following two being planned in the future.
 - `ip_public`
 - `routes`